Tools

 Crosscut

 The Crosscut App helps users plan campaigns to prevent and treat malaria.
-Specifically, the Crosscut App lets you create accurate catchment area maps, which can then be used as a basis for estimating target populations and dwellings to help with campaign microplanning.
-The app allows you to visualize geographic accessibility, estimate populations within each catchment area, and plan supplies to support malaria campaigns.
-You can register for an account in less than a minute and use the application free of charge.
-The Crosscut app is also available directly within the DHIS2 App Hub and allows you to create catchment areas and estimate populations for your DHIS2 health sites.
-With geographic catchment area maps in place, you can then also use the app to estimate the supplies needed to carry out a malaria indoor residual spraying campaign.
-In 2024, we will also be adding the ability to use your catchment area maps to plan supplies and resources needed for an ITN distribution campaign.
-Where needed, our open-access technology can be directly incorporated into your existing systems to streamline user access and sustainably incorporate our niche service in your end-to-end processes and systems.
-We pride ourselves in having created something easy-to-use, and we would love for you to give it a try!
+Specifically, the Crosscut App allows the creation of accurate catchment area maps, which can then be used as a basis for estimating target populations and dwellings to help with campaign microplanning.
+The app can also visualize geographic accessibility, estimate populations within each catchment area, and plan supplies to support malaria campaigns.
+It is possible to register for an account in less than a minute and then use the application free of charge.
+The Crosscut app is also available directly within the DHIS2 App Hub, allowing the creation of catchment areas and population estimates for DHIS2 health sites.
+With geographic catchment area maps in place, the app can then be used to estimate the supplies needed to carry out a malaria indoor residual spraying (IRS) campaign.
+This year (2024), the ability to use catchment area maps to plan supplies and resources needed for an ITN distribution campaign will be added to the app.
+Where needed, the open-access technology can be directly incorporated into existing systems to streamline user access and sustainably incorporate the niche service in end-to-end processes and systems.

 Demo: youtube.com/watch